Collada plugin for After Effects

 Notes:

-• GLTF file, drag both gltf and bin file into Godot, then rclick New inherited scene and override the materials by dragging the tres files into place.
+• GLTF file, drag both gltf and bin file into Godot

 • The HDR option does not have bounding box or relative motion limits.
 The vertex position values are saved as is into the bitmap without any scaling or offsets.